maitag/formula/README.md

 unbindAll():Formula
 	deletes the connection between all variables of the Formula and all linked Formulas

+resolveAll(depth:Int = -1):Formula
+	resolves all bindings into formula down to the depth level, removes parameters and replaces it with copies of the linked formulas

+hasBinding(formula:Formula):Bool
+	returns true if this contains a binding to formula

+hasParam(paramName:String):Bool
+	returns true if formula contains a param with specified name

+params():Array<String>
+	returns an array of parameter-names

 depth():Int
 	returns the max depth of parameter bindings

-params():Array<String>
-	returns an array of parameter-names

 set(a:Formula):Formula
 	copy all from another Formula to this (keeps the own name if it is defined)

-copy():Formula
+copy(depth:Int = -1):Formula
-	returns a copy of this Formula
+	returns a copy of this Formula down to the depth level

 toString(?depth:Null<Int>, ?plOut:String):String
 	returns the mathmatical expression in form of a string